elastickent/cross_cluster_stack/README.md

-# cross_cluster_stack
+# Summary
-A demo system consisting of two one node Elasticsearch clusters.
-Kibana and two Metricbeats are also built with docker-compose and configured for cross-cluster search.
+A demo system consisting of two one-node Elasticsearch clusters, Kibana and two Metricbeats.
+They are also built with docker-compose and configured for cross-cluster search.

 ## Install

 After cloning the repo, cd into the directory and run:

 `docker-compose -f create-certs.yml up`